DanielRobertSosa/post-install-config/README.md

 </p>
 <p>
-To control who can submit support tickets, go to the Admin Panel, then Settings > User Settings.
-Uncheck the box that allows unregistered users to create tickets, which ensures that only registered users can submit requests.
-This helps maintain a more secure and manageable ticketing system by requiring user authentication.
+🔐 User Settings

+- Navigate to Admin Panel → Settings → User Settings.
+- Uncheck the option for unregistered users to create tickets.
+- This ensures only registered users can submit requests, improving security and maintaining a manageable ticketing system.

 </p>
 <br />